DiegoFigueroa98/Today-I-Learn-English/README.md

 - They don’t have a laptop.
 - Does he have a pet?
 - It has wheels.
 - We don’t have bikes.

+#### Simple present
+- It doesn't have wheels.
+- Do we have bikes?
+- They have pens.
+- Do you have a phone?
+- I have a pet.

 **Words to be careful with their pronunciation**
 - Foreign (faw-ruhn)